NuiLab/Virtual-Reality-Soccer-Testbed-for-Concussion-Experiments/README.md

 17. Height and avatar selection
  * Height is selected automatically on the start level.
  * Left and Right on controller joystick will switch between male and female players.

+18. New scoreboards added and practice levels created
+ * 3 new scoreboards added for practice levels with fewer trials and existing scoreboards changed to handle more attempts.
+ * 3 practice levels added for training the participants to get used to the environment and controls.

  ### Notes:
  1. All the files are present except the content that can be downloaded from the web.